Promatheusz/Promatheusz/README.md

 ## 💬 Favorite Quote

-> “If you fail to plan, you are planning to fail!” - Benjamin Franklin
+> “Perfection is the enemy of progress.” - Winston Churchill

 ## 👩‍💻 About Me